mrcartoonster/basic_cookiecutter/README.md

 Will add changelog here as well.
 Using basic info.

 Adding more packages and listing them within the read me.
+Listing them below in the next version.